 Ready to try one?
 Check out our list of the best toners, below.

 Best Overall: Laneige Essential Power Skin Toner

-While you can definitely find a toner tailored to your specific skin needs, this do-it-all is a top choice to simultaneously address any and all issues.
-It’s a go-to for Byrdie’s Group Editorial Director Elspeth Velten, thanks to both its purifying and softening abilities.
+While you can definitely find a toner tailored to your specific skin needs, this do-it-all is a top choice to simultaneously address all issues.
 Birch sap and mineral water impart plenty of hydration, though it also gently exfoliates.
-Another plus: There are two variants, one for normal to dry and one for oily to combination skin (view at Sephora).
+Another plus: There are two variants, one for normal to dry and one for oily to combination skin.

 Best Drugstore: Dickinson's Enhanced Witch Hazel Hydrating Toner with Rosewater

 Pick up this guy during your next trip to the drugstore.
 Consider it a slightly more mild version of the OG version (which has been around since 1866, NBD).
 It still boasts a potent concentration of witch hazel for purifying and oil-absorbing purposes but is alcohol-free to avoid the potential for any unnecessary dryness.
 On top of that, there’s also hyaluronic acid and vitamin E to keep skin nice and soft.

 Active Ingredient: Witch hazel | Skin Type: All | Benefits: Cleanses and hydrates | Size: 16 fl. oz | Cruelty-Free: Yes | Byrdie Clean: Yes